trustoverip/tswg-cesr-specification/spec/spec.md

 |   9AAA####   | String Base64 Only with 2 Lead Bytes                                                  |      4      |       4      |       8      |

 #### SAD Path Signature Attachments
-CESR defines several Counter Codes for attaching signatures to serialized CESR event Messages.
+CESR defines several Count Codes for attaching signatures to serialized CESR event Messages.
 For KERI event Messages, the signatures in the attachments apply to the entire serialized content of the KERI event Message.
 As all KERI event Messages are SADs, the same rules for signing a KERI event Message applies to signing SADs for SAD Path Signatures.
 A brief review of CESR signatures for transferable and non-transferable identifiers follows.
 In addition, signatures on nested content must be specified.

 ##### Signing SAD Content